RitoGamingPLZ/Json-Translation/README.md

-# crater-google-translate-script
+# Json-Translator
-this project is a python script which used to translate the crater language pack into different langs using google translation
+this project to translate the json content into different langs using google translation

 ## Requirement library
 -flatten_json (https://github.com/amirziai/flatten)
 -googletrans

 ## How to use
-python crater-translate.py input-filename output-filename list-of-lang-code
+python json-translate.py input-filename output-filename list-of-lang-code